Effective immediately, all vehicle registrations require showing a valid government issued ID.

 For Non-Renewals (New to the owner or new to the State)

 You must present your current registration or mail-in notice.
 A new registration will be created and new decals for your license plates will be issued.
-Your vehicle must be inspected some time during your birth month, once your registration has been issued.
+Your vehicle must be inspected no later than ten (10) days after the end of owner's birth month.

 The same basic rules apply for a motorcycle as they do for an automobile.
 However, motorcycles must be inspected annually by July 1st.